Functional Meyer-Tanaka Formula

-Since a functional extension of the Meyer-Tanaka would be inherently time-dependent, Equation (\ref{eq:time_depent_tanaka}) is of utmost importance for our goal.
+Since a functional extension of the Meyer-Tanaka would be inherently time\- dependent, Equation (\ref{eq:time_depent_tanaka}) is of utmost importance for our goal.
 However, we will not pursue a functional extension of (\ref{eq:time_depent_tanaka}) in its full generality of assumptions.
-It is clear that many assumptions of the results presented in our work could be weakened along the lines of \cite{tanaka_time_dependent_elworthy}, but in order to provide a clear exposition of the subject we will consider assumptions that are general enough to introduce the important techniques without adding a cumbersome notation.
+It is clear that some of the technical assumptions of the results presented in our work could be weakened along the lines of \cite{generalized_ito_elworthy}, but in order to provide a clear exposition of the subject we will consider technical assumptions that are general enough to introduce the important techniques without adding a cumbersome notation.